maramti/myHelpCenterBot/README.md

 myHelpCenterBot: NLP-Based Application [still developing, not finished yet..]

-This project is an NLP-driven application built with Node.js and MongoDB.
-It processes user text (and optionally voice input), detects language, extracts keywords, identifies intents, and stores structured results for further analysis.
-The system integrates a knowledge base to manage raw and processed logs, supporting intelligent responses and insights for customer interactions.
+This project is an NLP-driven application built with Node.js,NLP(python),FastAPI and MongoDB.
+It processes user text (and optionally voice input), extracts keywords, identifies intents, and stores structured results as processed log in a database.
+The system function is to understand customer's question or problem and classify its context then provide an answer.

+=> Pipeline :

+1 User Input – The user submits a text.

+2 Preprocessing

+3 Vectorization

+5 Intent Classification

+6 Provide answer

+=> Current Features

+Text preprocessing (cleaning, normalization, tokenization)

+TF-IDF vectorization of text data

+Training and saving of an intent classification model

+Evaluation of model performance (precision, confusion matrix, accuracy)

+API endpoint for predicting the intent of new text

-Features :
+=> Planned Features

--Converts voice messages to text

--Identifies user intent and extracts entities from text

--Stores processed logs, entities, and intents in MongoDB in structured form

--Builds a knowledge base of patterns, common issues, and suggested solutions
+Integration of a knowledge base

--Provides a REST API for submitting text, retrieving logs, and querying the knowledge base
+REST API for model predictions and knowledge base queries

+Optional voice-to-text input for audio queries

+Simple user interface (web or mobile) for submitting queries and receiving responses

--Supports multiple languages via NLP.js
+Support for multiple languages

 Technologies Used

-Node.js / Express.js – Backend server and API
+Python 3.10+ – Core programming language

+scikit-learn – TF-IDF, Logistic Regression, SVM, Naive Bayes

+pickle – Saving and loading trained models and vectorizers

+FastAPI – REST API for real-time predictions

-MongoDB Atlas – Database for logs and knowledge base
+MongoDB / JSON – Storage of text data, processed logs, and future knowledge base

-NLP.js – Natural language processing, intent classification, and entity extraction

-Voice-to-Text Libraries – For audio input processing

-Workflow:

-the customer submit their complaint or question to the bot and the bot processed the text and provide an answer.

-Database Storage – Processed logs, entities, and intents are stored in structured collections..

-Knowledge Base – Patterns and solutions are stored and linked to processed logs for future reference.

-API Access – REST endpoints provide access to NLP processing results and knowledge base queries.
+Node.js